A stochastic algorithm for fault inverse problems in elastic half space with proof of convergence: Abstract

 \section{Abstract}

 A general stochastic algorithm for solving mixed linear and nonlinear problems was introduced in \cite{volkov2020stochastic}.
 We show in this paper how it can be used to solve the fault inverse problem, where a planar fault in elastic half-space and a slip on that fault have to be reconstructed from noisy surface displacement measurements.
-With the parameter giving the plane containing the fault denoted by $\bm$, we prove that the reconstructed posterior marginal of $\bm$ is convergent as the number of measurement points and the dimension of the space for discretizing slips increase.
-Our proof relies on a recent result on the stability of the associated deterministic inverse problem \cite{triki2019stability}, on trace operator theory, and on the existence of exact quadrature rules for a discrete scheme involving the underlying integral operator.
-The existence of such a discrete scheme was proved by Yarvin and Rokhlin, \cite{yarvin1998generalized}.
-Our algorithm models the regularization constant $C$ for the linear part of the inverse problem as a random variable allowing us to sweep through a wide range of possible values.
-We show in simulations that this is crucial when the noise level is not known.
-We also show numerical simulations that illustrate the numerical convergence of our algorithm.
+With the parameter giving the plane containing the fault denoted by $\bm$ and the regularization parameter for the linear part of the inverse problem denoted by $C$, both modeled as random variables, we derive a formula for the posterior marginal of $\bm$.
+Modeling $C$ as a random variable allows to sweep through a wide range of possible values which was shown to be superior to selecting a fixed value \cite{volkov2020stochastic}.
+We prove that this posterior marginal of $\bm$ is convergent as the number of measurement points and the dimension of the space for discretizing slips increase.
+Simply put, our proof only assumes that the regularized discrete error functional for processing measurements relates to an order 1 quadrature rule and that the union of the finite-dimensional spaces for discretizing slips is dense.
+Our proof relies on trace class operator theory to show that an adequate sequence of determinants is uniformly bounded.
+We also explain how our proof can be extended to a whole class of inverse problems, as long as some basic requirements are met.
+Finally, we show numerical simulations that illustrate the numerical convergence of our algorithm.